Top IP Cases

 Kadrey et al. v.
 Meta Platforms, No. 2023-cv-03417 (N.D.
 Calif.
 July 7, 2023)

-The same kinds of allegations as are made in Silverman v.
+The same general kinds of allegations as are made in Silverman v.
 OpenAI, but this time against Meta Platforms, Inc.

 Update: There has been a ruling in Kadrey v.
-Meta Platforms
+Meta Platforms.

 J.L. et al. v.
 Alphabet Inc. et al.